colinHuang314/Connect-4-Bot-MCTS-/README.md

 - To experiment with the bot, edit the following lines in the source code:

-  - AI thinking time: **Modify line 277 to control how long the bot runs MCTS before choosing a move.**
+  - AI thinking time: **Modify line 10 to control how long the bot runs MCTS before choosing a move.**

+  - Or alternativly, AI itterations: **Modify line 9 to control how many MCTS itterations the bot runs before choosing a move**

-  - Starting player: **Toggle line 269 to change which player goes first.**
+  - Starting player: **Toggle line 11 to change which player goes first.**

 - The game state and moves are printed directly to the console.